maykinmedia/open-producten/docs/introduction/index.rst

 * Producten API
 * Producttype API

-The `Notificaties API`_ is required for Open Zaak to work but is available as a separate package, `Open Notificaties`_.
+The `Notificaties API`_ is required for Open Producten to work if notifications are enabled, but is available as a separate package, `Open Notificaties`_.

 .. _`Notificaties API`: https://vng-realisatie.github.io/gemma-zaken/standaard/notificaties/